max-sydorov/interactive-knowledge-base/interactive-knowledge-base/knowledge_base_agent_prompt.md

 The available tool names are: {tool_names}

 # RESPONSE RULES
 First, consider whether you can enhance the quality of your answer by utilizing any available tools.
+Repeat if necessary.

 # INPUT FORMAT
 ```